Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

 1. Can I apply from overseas?

 Yes, you can.
-Offshore candidates are encouraged—particularly if your vocation is in demand.
+Offshore candidates are encouraged, particularly if your vocation is in demand.
 With that being said, preference usually goes to individuals already living in and working in Victoria.

-2. What’s the big difference between 190 and 491?
+2. What’s the big difference between “491

 3. How long does the nomination process take?

-Not technically, but having a job offer or current employment in Victoria certainly helps—especially for onshore applicants.
+Not technically, but having a job offer or current employment in Victoria certainly helps, especially for onshore applicants.
 It shows commitment and local contribution.

 5. Can I submit applications to several states simultaneously?

-You can lodge EOI for various states in SkillSelect.
+You can lodge an EOI for various states in SkillSelect.
 You cannot, however, lodge more than one ROI in Victoria, and you can only accept one nomination.

 6. What if I relocate to another state after receiving the visa?